 Furthermore, all train trips are always concurrent with special events happening in the arrival towns.
 Check out the calendar below.

-On September 3 a vintage railcar will set off from Siena to Chiusi and will travel across the land of the Etruscans in occasion of the "Ruzzi della Conca" Festival, a celebration that includes competitions, games events and shows.
-A few weeks later, on September 24, don't miss the Val d'Arbia food festival taking place in Buonconvento.
+On September 2 a vintage railcar will set off from Siena to Chiusi and will travel across the land of the Etruscans in occasion of the "Ruzzi della Conca" Festival, a celebration that includes competitions, games events and shows.
+Starting from end of september, you will have the chance to hop on board a fantastic train pulled by a steam engine.
+In fact, on September 30, you can reach the Val d'Arbia food festival (Sagra della Val d'Arbia) taking place in Buonconvento by steam train.